SimpleHomelab/Deployrr-Docs/documents/homepage/content.md

 3. Make your improvements
 4. Submit a pull request with a clear description of your changes

 For substantial changes, please open an issue first to discuss what you would like to change.
-This helps ensure your time is well spent and your contribution aligns with the documentation's goals.
+This helps ensure your time is well spent and your contribution aligns with the project's goals.
+Deployrr and its documentation are maintained by Anand (SimpleHomeLab).